SallahTech/shortify/README.md

-Here’s a solid description for your **Shortify SaaS** GitHub repository:

----

 ## **🚀 Shortify – Smart URL Shortener with Custom CTAs**

 Shortify is a **powerful URL shortener** designed for **marketers and businesses**, allowing users to **shorten links** while embedding **custom call-to-action (CTA) buttons** on any shared page.